pipobscure/pipobscure/_posts/2016-11-05-uglyfun-so-this-is-8-½-minutes-long-but-i.markdown

 ---
 layout: post
-title: "> So this is 8 ½ minutes long but i guarantee you it’s the best 8 ½ minutes of TV you’ll see this week."
+title: "So this is 8 ½ minutes long but i guarantee you it’s the best 8 ½ minutes of TV you’ll see this week."
 date: 2016-11-05 14:00:41 Z
 tags: []